 I am graciously thankful for, excited and am humbled by the support and camaraderie displayed by Megan Brydges and her team at Meals For SEALS.
 Seeing elements of the community come together like this to not only support a recovery but to facilitate something larger-than-life tells of their selfless dedication and pride in standing by their injured nation’s Warriors as they recover.

-Here are some pictures of me and the recovery so far!
-Thanks to Megan, Kelley and their amazing chef Claudette for standing beside one of their own and contributing to the climbs ultimate success in their own special way!
+Thanks to the Meals For SEALs team for standing beside one of their own and contributing to the climbs ultimate success in their own special way!